 The site of the Lesquende pleasure park, well known for go-kart racing, before this early development of the Trust, comprising 90 units of mainly 2-bed houses at St Brelade.
 Residents and visitors enjoy the central village-green inspired gardens.

-A well-known feature of the town-scape, occupies the previous site of the Berkshire Hotel (Lilly Langtry pub) and the La Motte Ford Garage.
+A well-known feature of the town-scape, occupies the previous site of the Berkshire Hotel (Lillie Langtry pub) and the La Motte Ford Garage.
 113 x 1-bed apartments provide a protected environment for senior citizens.

 The first development of the Trust, completed in 1996.
 Situated in a pleasant site close to Trinity Hill, it comprises a single 1-bed, 11 x 2-bed and 3 x 3-bed flats and houses.

 Situated in the grounds of the former Sacre Coeur children's home, near Rouge Bouillon, St Helier and comprising 12 x 2-bed apartments.